stevenmburns/chisel-pla/README.md

 ## Install Chisel

-If you need this two work instead Intel, you'll need to do the following steps once:
+If you need this to work inside Intel, you'll need to do the following steps once:

 - Find a work disk.
 Set the environment variable `WORK` to its full path.
 Then issue: